The most important tools for research

 • Clearly:

-In research, no matter how good our method or data findings are, they are not useful unless we can present those results in written media, such as journal article, conference papers and chapters in a book and convince readers, with our writing, that our method or data can be used by them to continue their further research or to support their current activity (for example improving their production efficiency in manufacturing industry).
+In research, no matter how good our method or data findings are, they are not useful unless we can present those results in written media, such as journal articles, conference papers and chapters in a book and convince readers, with our writing, that our method or data can be used by them to continue their further research or to support their current activity (for example improving their production efficiency in manufacturing industry).

 So, keep reading and writing!